-There's also a chance to catch a glimpse of the boats leaving Falmouth Harbour from Pigeon Beach and the boats leaving English Harbour from Galleon Beach from 0930 onwards.
-Boats will be gathering in the start area from around 1000, so get there early to get the best view.
+There's also a chance to catch a glimpse of the boats leaving Falmouth Harbour or from English Harbour and from Galleon Beach from 1000.
+Boats will be gathering in the start area from around that time, so get there early to get the best view.
 The start sequence begins at 1050.

 Note: A Warning Signal will be given 10 minutes before the Starting Signal

-Keep up to date with all the news.
-There will be blogs from the boats themselves on the race course, images, video and daily race reports.
-Follow the action as it unfolds on the RORC Caribbean 600 website.
+There will be news stories, blogs from the race course, images, video and daily race reports.
+Follow all the action as it unfolds on the RORC Caribbean 600 website.

-Every yacht is fitted with a race tracker and their progress can be followed on the race website: http://caribbean600.rorc.org/Tracking/2016-fleet-tracking.html
+Every yacht is fitted with a Yellowbrick Tracker and their progress can be followed on the race website: http://caribbean600.rorc.org/blog/race-information/tracking/index.html

-For those wishing to watch the race from the water, please note that there will be an Exclusion Zone around the starting area effective from 1030 to 1200 on Monday 22 February 2016.
+For those wishing to watch the race from the water, please note that there will be an exclusion zone around the starting area effective from 1030 to 1200 on Monday 24th February.

-The safety of spectator vessels and competitors is paramount and therefore Marshal Boats displaying a white flag with a red "M" will be policing the exclusion zone as per the diagram below.
+The safety of spectator vessels and competitors is paramount and therefore Marshall Boats displaying a white flag with a red "M" will be policing the exclusion zone as per the diagram here.

 "We are very pleased that ABSAR, the Antigua Barbuda Search and Rescue team will be on hand to help with the many aspects of safety and fleet management required to run an offshore race.
 ABSAR's highly trained team and safety network throughout the islands on the Caribbean 600 course, is vital to the safe running of the race.
 ABSAR will also be on hand to help identify any boats finishing in the hours of darkness," continues Elliott.